mikeobrien/FubuMVC.Swank/README.md

 Swank is a [FubuMVC](http://mvc.fubu-project.org/) [plugin](http://bottles.fubu-project.org/what-is-bottles/) that allows you to describe and publish documentation for RESTful services.
 Take a look at the [sample documentation](http://www.mikeobrien.net/FubuMVC.Swank) and read the talking points to find out more:

 - Option to set a custom url for the documentation.
+- Exposes both a UI and json representation of the specification.
 - Service description is convention based.
 You can use the built in conventions or provide your own.
 - Built in conventions allow you to embed documentation as markdown or text.
 - Optionally group resources by module.
 Useful for larger API's.